Cyflas/FUTURE_DS_02/README.md

   * `Ravenstack_Retention_Dashboard.pbix` (Power BI File)

 ## How to View the Dashboard
-To view the interactive Power BI dashboards:
+To view the interactive Power BI dashboard:
 1. Download the `.pbix` file from this repository.
 2. Open it using Power BI Desktop.